 Automatically Scheduled Task.
-A task that is scheduled by Project's 2010 scheduling engine which considers task constraints, dependencies and calendars.
+A task that is scheduled by Project 2013's scheduling engine that considers task constraints, dependencies, and calendars.
 See also Manually Scheduled Task.

 Backstage.
-New in Project 2010, the Backstage has commands to open, save and print project files.
+The Backstage has commands to open, save, and print project files.
 These are the same basic commands that were available on the File menu in earlier versions of Project.
-Project Professional 2010 users can also use the Backstage to manage Project Server connections.
+Project Professional 2013 users can also use the Backstage to manage Project Server connections.